arti4ikmin/Spy-And-Scrape/README.md

 - required means you need to change this if you want to track that
  - logLevel can only be between 1-3 (including)
  - for "Startup Message" its an 0 or 1, not bool, bc I had some parsing problems

+## TODO (future plans)

+- Add tracking of the discord account itelf (bio, name, etc)
+- Add elevated notifications for deletion of messages
+- (more services ?)
+- try to apply changes without having to /restart
+- more commands for control
+- better config change clarity

 ## INFO

 > WARNING: AUTOMATING NON BOT ACCOUNTS IS AGAINST THEIR TOS, I DO NOT TAKE RESPONSIBILITY OF ANY PROBLEMS CAUSED